Chase Ultimate Rewards Review: Get Maximum Value

 COMBINING POINTS TO EARN A TRAVEL DISCOUNT

-With the no-annual-fee cards, you are able to redeem points for travel through the Ultimate Rewards portal, but each point is worth only 1 cent.
+With the no annual fee cards, you are able to redeem points for travel through the Ultimate Rewards portal, but each point is worth only 1 cent.
 You can get more out of your points, however, by pooling points earned with multiple Chase cards.

-EARN BONUS POINTS WHEN YOU SHOP
+EARNING BONUS POINTS WHEN YOU SHOP

 What are Chase Ultimate Rewards Points Worth